yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/subscribe-to-events.md

 # Monitor your node for incoming transactions

 **When your node receives transactions, it publishes them as a transaction event to a service called zero message queue (ZMQ).
-As a client, you can subscribe to this event to monitor your node for incoming transactions.**
+In this guide, you subscribe to the transaction event to monitor your node for incoming transactions.**

 You can receive this transaction data from a node by doing the following: